 So I went in search and found that this was not so uncommon – recipes aplenty for butter free Chicken Makhani.
 In fact, it seems you could make nearly any butter chicken recipe and simply omit the butter… strange, since the ingredient is in the name.
 Still, I chose to use Bal’s No-Butter Chicken recipe, via the Cooking Channel, only slightly adapted.

-2 TBSP grapeseed, peanut, or canola oil
+2 TBSP grapeseed, peanut, or coconut oil

 5-6 cloves garlic, minced

 1 TBSP fresh ginger, grated

 2 TBSP tomato paste

 2 tsp. whole cumin seeds or 1.5 tsp. ground cumin

 1/2-1 tsp. red chile flakes (more to taste)

 1/4 tsp. ground cinnamon